-Due to the many variables, such as moisture content, size, and variety, it is impossible to give specific recommendations as to quantities to buy.
-The recommendations below are approximations only.
+Due to many variables such as moisture content, size, and variety, it is difficult to give specific recommendations.
+The recommendations below are approximations.

 - 1 pound = 2 cups sliced pears

-- Pears are great eaten out-of-hand, cold from the refrigerator.
-The cold temperature will enhance the pear's flavor.
+- Pears are great eaten cold from the refrigerator.
+Cold enhances the pear’s flavor.

-- Dot pears with brown sugar and light margarine or butter and broil for a meat accompaniment.
+- Sprinkle with brown sugar, add a small amount of margarine or butter, and broil pears for a meat topping.

 - For a quick relish, mix 3 coarsely chopped pears with 2 tablespoons melted margarine or butter, 2 tablespoons of brown sugar, and 1 cup of chili sauce.
 Serve with poultry.

-- Pear slices, English walnuts, and a variety of cheeses served with a ruby Port wine makes an elegant party menu.
+- The combination of pear slices, English walnuts, and a variety of cheeses served with a ruby Port wine is an elegant addition to a party menu.